MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 17. Click **Exit**.

-18. Restart the Session Central Service for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation.
+18. Restart the Session Central Service for the Dynamics GP web client installation.
 You must do this on the machine where you installed the Session Central Service, typically the machine that is hosting the web site.
 This step is necessary to allow the Session Central Service to establish communication with the session host machine.

 ## Verify the web client installation.